China’s growing role as funder of Africa’s proposed coal plants

 Of the 42.2 GW of capacity under development on the continent (excluding South Africa) and the further 1.8 GW under construction, most proposals (26.8 GW) are in the most preliminary “announced” stage.
 Nearly 40 percent of all proposals are concentrated in Egypt, which has recently but very aggressively been pursuing new coal plants.

-About half of the proposed capacity (21.5 GW) is being supported by Chinese finance.
+About half of the proposed capacity (21.5 GW) is being supported by Chinese finance–with funding either secured or proposed.
 Most of the financing so far is concentrated in Ghana, Kenya, Malawi, and Zimbabwe, where China financing is associated with 73 to 100 percent of the proposals.
 China is also backing half the proposed coal capacity in Egypt, Tanzania, and Zambia.

 In total, China is financing 17 coal-fired power station projects totaling 47 units (there are often several units, or plants, within a power station).
 Where data is available on estimated costs, the 17 projects that China is supporting total US$29.35 billion.
 Of this, China has committed or is in discussion for committing US$21.86 billion, or about 75 percent of all project costs.

 Financiers include the state-owned Export-Import Bank of China, the China Development Bank, and the Industrial and Commercial Bank of China.